squiggle-lang/squiggle-lang.org/tutorial/chapter/8/index.md

 ## Problems with this or new

-Squiggle does not feature the keywords `this` or `new` from JavaScript because they cause more harm than good, and are not necessary (in general).
+Squiggle does not feature the keywords `this` or `new` from JavaScript because [they cause more harm than good][1], and are not necessary.
 Some libraries require their use, however, so Squiggle has functions for dealing with this.

 Remember that any Squiggle function can still use JavaScript's `this` value if it's explicitly declared as a named parameter with and `@` prefix: